Models and Reality

 The B is for balancing as it opposes growth.
 The key to church growth is for enthusiasts to reproduce themselves faster than they are lost.

 There are many definitions of revival.
-At its heart revival is when the presence of God is revealed in the souls of people.
-The word is usually used when many people are so baptised in the Spirit at the same time .
+At its heart, revival is when the presence of God is revealed in the souls of people.
+The word is usually used when many people are baptised in the Spirit at the same time .
 It is also used when a whole community is saturated with God .
-However there is always an individual experience of God, a touch from the King that changes everything .
+However, there is always an individual experience of God, a touch from the King that changes everything .
 Indeed if we are being revived, then it is revival .
-When the presence of God is manifest in the soul of a person such that their life is transformed, their spiritual life renewed, then there is revival.
-So don’t ask, “is it revival?”
-But ask yourself, “am I being revived?”
+When the presence of God is manifest in the soul of a person such that their life is transformed and their spiritual life renewed, then there is revival.
+So don’t ask, “Is it revival?”
+But ask yourself, “Am I being revived?”

-Now I must be clear here, we do not seek the presence of God to obtain church growth, we seek Him because of who He is.
-The church growth is the result, a wonderful result all the same.
+Now, I must be clear here: we do not seek the presence of God to obtain church growth.
+We seek Him because of who He is.
+The church’s growth is the result, a wonderful result all the same.
 It is a double blessing: we enjoy Jesus at a personal level, and we see people saved as the church grows.

 You can have church growth without revival.
 Principles can be applied that enhance growth, just like any organisation.
 This is OK as far as it goes, but when you have principles without the presence, you have a kingdom without a King .

 You can have revival without church growth.
 But God revives his people not just to bless them but also to save the world.
 So, the intention is that church growth results from revival.